wilkster/SnipShape/Readme.md

 using a different file association.

 A tray icon like this ![image](https://github.com/user-attachments/assets/cefc4ca7-0a56-4161-82e4-4cd6d2e19176) appear.
 You may have to un-hide it in the tray.
-You can right-mouse-button on the tray icon to bring up some actions or use hotkeys as described below.
+You can click on the tray icon to bring up some actions or use hotkeys as described below.
+The right-mouse-button brings up the default Autohotkey menu.
 Additional tray icon options are shown in [Tray Menu Options](#tray-menu-options).

 ## Snipping Overview